Huawei says 'survival is the goal' as US crackdown hammers its business - KESQ

 “Qualcomm has always been an important partner of Huawei,” Guo told reporters.
 “If they get the license, we’re willing to procure from them and use their chipsets in our smartphones.”

+A spokeswoman for SK Hynix said that the US government “is still reviewing” its application for a license to sell to Huawei, but declined to provide further details.

-Qualcomm and AMD did not immediately respond to a request for comment outside of regular working hours.
+Qualcomm and AMD did not respond to a request for comment outside of regular working hours.

 TSMC, the world’s largest contract chip manufacturer, confirmed in July that it would end its relationship with Huawei this month in order to comply with the US regulations.

-Note: Correction: An earlier version of this story misstated the status of SK Hynix’s application for a US license to sell to Huawei.